midwest-tape/kafka-config-provider-aws-ssm/README.md

 mvn clean package
 ```

+> NOTE: This will NOT build with a Java 17 SDK; use Java 11.
+There is
+> currently an incompatibility with the Confluent plugin and Java 17.

 The zip file you need to deploy is available under `target/components/packages/`.

 You can manually extract this zip file which includes all dependencies.
 All